-With approximately 4.5 million objects covering 5,000 years of art and design from four continents, the Victoria and Albert museum is one of a kind.
-It’s absoloutely my favourite museum in London (so far – there is still room for more) and I could easily spend a whole day wandering through the corridors.
+With approximately 4.5 million objects covering 5,000 years of art and design from four continents, the Victoria and Albert Museum is one of a kind.
+It’s absolutely my favourite museum in London (so far – there is still room for more) and I could easily spend a whole day wandering through the corridors.

 (The Ceramics Gallery on the 6th floor is a little known gem, check out great guest post here)

 When Queen Victoria visited the museum, she couldn’t possibly spend a penny with the commoners, so a bathroom suite was decorated and allocated just for her use.
 Isn’t the tiling gorgeous?

 If you stop for a refuelling tea and cake in the cafe, which I do recommend (it’s a little pricey as expected though), behind a modern timbered door to the right of the main cafe area, farthest from the main entrance, is the prettiest bathroom I’ve seen in a long time.